Skip to content

 notLikeRight

-The notLikeRight method is another fundamental method in MyBatis-Plus for constructing fuzzy query conditions, used to set a non-left fuzzy match condition for a single field.
+The notLikeRight method is another fundamental method in MyBatis-Plus for building fuzzy query conditions.
+It sets a non-left fuzzy match condition for a single field.

 Scope of Use